-Restrictive transfusion strategy safe for acute GI bleedingJanuary 3rd, 2013 in Diseases, Conditions, Syndromes /
+Restrictive transfusion strategy safe for acute GI bleedingJanuary 3, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—For patients with severe acute gastrointestinal bleeding, a restrictive transfusion approach is safe and effective compared with a liberal approach, according to a study published in the Jan.
 2 issue of the New England Journal of Medicine.